March 11, 2026 5 min read

 A practical local-visibility review should include:

-- and whether AI tools are surfacing the business for recommendation-style prompts.
+• and whether AI tools are surfacing the business for recommendation-style prompts.
+The important part is checking that signal consistently, even if your tooling is still manual.

-This is not about chasing every shiny metric.
-It is about checking whether the business shows up wherever local trust is now formed.
+This isn’t about chasing every shiny metric.
+It’s about checking whether the business shows up wherever local trust is now formed.

 The takeaway